George I of Pomerania

-George I of Pomerania (Herzog Georg I. von Pommern; 11 April 1493 - 10 May 1531) was a Duke of Pomerania from the House of Griffin.
+George I of Pomerania (Herzog Georg I. von Pommern; 11 April 1493 - 10 May 1531) was Duke of Pomerania from the House of Griffin.

 Life

 George was the eldest son of Duke Bogislaw X of Pomerania and his second wife Anna of Poland, a daughter of King Casimir IV of Poland.
 He was named after his uncle and godfather, Duke Georg the Bearded of Saxony, who had married the younger sister of George's mother.
 As a child, George spent time at the court of his uncle and godfather in Saxony, which resulted in a lifetime friendship.

 George essentially continued the policies of his father.
 He worked energetically on limiting the power of the cities and the nobility.
 He pursued a policy of limiting the suzerainty of Brandenburg.
 In 1493 he concluded with Elector John Cicero the Treaty of Pyritz by which Pomerania was to gain imperial immediacy within the Holy Roman Empire, of the same rank as Brandenburg, which again received the succession in Pomerania once the ducal house would become extinct in the male line.
 However, when - unlike as expected - the duke successfully procreated - John Cicero intrigued against Pomerania gaining imperial recognition as imperial estate.

 After he and his brother Barnim IX took up government jointly, George showed an interest in the efforts of the Reformation, yet he personally remained faithful to the Catholic church.
 George was introduced to government by his father at an early age.
 In 1520 he was already active at the court of Emperor Charles V and participated in the Diet of Worms in 1521 and the Diet of Nuremberg in 1523.